The Ultimate Guide to Hiring Virtual Assistants in 2026

 • Update customer data for accuracy

-Really, if your sales or marketing teams have routine, repeatable tasks that are eating up their time, a virtual assistant might be just the solution they need.
-Marketing companies like Enterprise also report using virtual assistants for trivial day-to-day tasks as well.
+If your sales or marketing teams have routine, repeatable tasks that are eating up their time, a virtual assistant might be just the solution they need.

 Back-office Operations